← Back to Blog

 2. In StatsPlease, upload the CSV, then open the Analysis tab.

-4. StatsPlease checks normality with Shapiro-Wilk, routes to Mann-Whitney U automatically, and on the Results tab gives you U, the exact P-value, and effect size r in a ready-to-paste AMA sentence.
+4. StatsPlease checks normality with Shapiro-Wilk, routes to Mann-Whitney U automatically, and on the Results tab gives you U, the exact P-value, and effect size r in a ready-to-paste sentence, AMA by default or APA if you switch styles.

-Compare: both should return U = 17635.5 and p < .001 (identical numbers, because both run the same test).
-SPSS requires you to calculate effect size r manually; StatsPlease computes it and writes the AMA-formatted sentence for you.
+Compare: both should return U = 17635.5 and P < .001 (identical numbers, because both run the same test).
+SPSS requires you to calculate effect size r manually; StatsPlease computes it and writes the formatted sentence for you, AMA by default or APA if you switch styles.
 For a full feature-by-feature comparison, see StatsPlease as an SPSS alternative.

 References